- POURAN LASHINI ABEYAN

 Sweetly rooted in her faith, Helen is moved daily by the beauty that she sees in the world through the eyes of the LORD.
 It’s amazing the following that she is blessed with in like-minded people and others that recognize a still small voice in her work.

-i happily tabled my career as a journalist for the adventures of motherhood almost nine years ago. four babies later, the youngest finally on board the “potty train,” i finally figured out what i want to be when i grow up. i followed the pull to turn my creativity into a professional pursuit that excited me every day. it started with photography. i love capturing the unexpected moment, the unposed expression on faces. my nikon is like a fifth child -- it goes everywhere with me.
+Allyson Hall happily tabled her career as a journalist for the adventures of motherhood almost nine years ago.
+Four babies later, the youngest finally on board the “potty train,” she finally figured out what she wanted to be when she grew up.
+Allyson followed the pull to turn her creativity into a professional pursuit that excited her every day.
+It started with photography.
+She loves capturing the unexpected moment, the unposed expression on faces.
+Her Nikon is like a fifth child -- it goes everywhere with her.

-about face silhouettes are an extension of my passion for photography, a new use for the thousands of .jpgs that were building up in my photo library. i was looking for a fresh medium to capture the images of my children and remembered the great black and white silhouettes of me as a kid.
+About face silhouettes is an extension of Allyson's passion for photography, a new use for the thousands of .jpgs that were building up in her photo library.
+She was looking for a fresh medium to capture the images of her children and remembered the great black and white silhouettes of Allyson as a kid.

-by first photographing my subjects’ profiles, i have a fixed moment from which i can trace a detailed silhouette. i take my time, putting great care into precisely cutting the slope of a nose, the pout of the lips or the curl in the hair. this is what sets an “about face” original apart from many other silhouettes. the greatest compliment i have received comes from clients who say they can fill in the rest of the silhouetted face’s features with their mind’s eye.
+By first photographing her subjects’ profiles, she has a fixed moment from which she can trace a detailed silhouette.
+Allyson takes her time, putting great care into precisely cutting the slope of a nose, the pout of the lips or the curl in the hair.
+This is what sets an “about face” original apart from many other silhouettes.
+The greatest compliment she has received comes from clients who say they can fill in the rest of the silhouetted face’s features with their mind’s eye.

-i use sturdy colored cardstock to give my silhouettes a modern vibe and to provide my clients another opportunity to express their individuality. so that’s what i'm about. i hope my work adds a splash of color to your walls and makes you smile.
+Allyson uses sturdy colored cardstock to give her silhouettes a modern vibe and to provide her clients another opportunity to express their individuality.
+So that’s what Allyson is about.
+She hopes that her work adds a splash of color to your walls and makes you smile.
 AVERY HALL Background: I am a freshman at Highland Park High School interested in art and animation.
 I want to pursue a career in animation.
 Inspiration: I am inspired by music and animate works.

 Pauline Johnson was born in San Diego, California, and painted her first canvas in elementary school.
-Her life was filled with music lessons and artistic endeavors.
-Having lived her adult life all across the United States, she now resides in Fort Worth and calls this cowtown “home.”
-Pauline worked professionally for several years in graphic arts and design, creating logos, digital artwork, product packaging and designing web sites, while raising two daughters.
-She created an acrylic still life of a teacup, which a gourmet tea company used for it’s logo, and trademarked her work.
-Pauline spent many years painting large scale murals, using artist acrylics (and lots of ladders).
+Having lived her adult life all across the United States, she now resides in Fort Worth and calls the cowtown “home.”
+Pauline worked professionally for many years in graphic arts and design, creating logos, digital artwork, product packaging and designing web sites, while raising two daughters.
+One of her works, an acrylic still life teacup, was commissioned by a gourmet tea company which used it for it’s logo and trademarked her work.
+Pauline spent many years painting large scale murals, using acrylics (and lots of ladders).
 Currently, she works in mixed media and acrylic on canvas.
-While brushes are wonderful, Pauline really enjoys using organic sponges in her work.
-She loves impressionistic and abstract design.
-Pauline's deeply rooted Christian faith heavily influences her work.
-One of her favorite passages of the Bible is in Genesis, where the earth is described as being formless, and void until God intervenes and creates the world.
-The creative process of turning chaos into order and beauty connects her heart to her Creator, and she deeply desires people to see the heart of God in her work.

-Karley Kiker—a former Scoliosis patient at Texas Scottish Rite Hospital for Children—is a born-and-bred Dallas girl who graduated from Pepperdine University in 2011 with a B.A. in Creative Writing.
+Karley Kiker, a former Scoliosis patient at Texas Scottish Rite Hospital for Children, is a born-and-bred Dallas girl who graduated from Pepperdine University in 2011 with a B.A. in Creative Writing.
 Over the past few years, she has interned at US Weekly and D Magazine, worked as an au pair in Southern France, competed at Miss Texas, and interviewed many notable Dallasites while working as a staff writer and society columnist for People Newspapers.
 Currently, she works as a commissioned artist and freelance writer.
 Her first book, Hitched in a Hurry: The ultimate how-to for a speedy “I do,” was published in April 2014.

 Karley’s artistic style is a reflection of the way she sees life: colorful, eclectic, and full of possibilities.
-Her love for creating has led her to explore a variety of mediums and subjects, including textured abstracts, mixed-media pieces, fashion sketches and paintings, impressionistic portraiture, and more.
-Both in writing and in art, Karley is inspired by the beauty of God’s creation, the laughter and love of her husband, family, and friends, and by all things Southern (from cowboy boots to Aquanet hairspray).
+Her love for creating has led her to explore a variety of mediums and subjects, including textured abstracts, mixed-media pieces and impressionistic portraiture.
+Both in writing and in art, Karley is inspired by the beauty of God’s creation, the laughter and love of her husband, family and friends, and by all things Southern (from cowboy boots to Aquanet hairspray).